 These policies and procedures are intended to provide guidance to Facility Managers and the campus community regarding acceptable building temperatures, Efficient Building Operations, procurement and use of Energy Star appliances, criteria for justification of air conditioning, and Design and Operation of Energy-Efficient Air Conditioning Systems.

 LEED - USGBC

-Cal Poly uses the United States Green Building Council's LEED (Leadership in Energy and Environmental Design) rating system to guide sustainable design of new buildings, renovations, and operations.
-As per CSU policy, all new facilities are designed to be equivalent to a minimum LEED Certified level, with the goal of each project achieving LEED Silver or higher.
+Cal Poly uses the United States Green Building Council's LEED (Leadership in Energy and Environmental Design) rating system to guide sustainable design of new buildings, renovations, and operations and maintenance.
+As per CSU policy, all new facilities are designed to be equivalent to a minimum LEED Silver level, with the goal of each project achieving LEED Gold or Platinum.

 Title 24 – California Energy Efficiency Standards

 By state law, all new construction and renovation projects in California must comply with Title 24 Energy Efficiency Standards.
 Title 24 sets minimum efficiency standards for the building envelope (roofs, walls, doors, windows, and insulation systems) as well as building energy and water systems including HVAC (Heating, Ventilation, and Air Conditioning), lighting systems, and plumbing systems.
-The latest edition of Title 24, issued in 2005, sets the highest energy efficiency standards in the nation.
-Cal Poly, as per CSU Executive Order 987, must design new buildings to exceed Title 24 by a minimum of 15%.
-Renovations must exceed Title 24 by a minimum of 10%.
+The latest edition of Title 24, issued in 2019, sets the highest energy efficiency standards in the nation.
+Cal Poly, as per its Master Plan and Climate Action Plan, seeks to exceed 2019 Title 24 on all new and renovated buildings by at least 30%.

 ASHRAE 90.1 – Energy Standard for Buildings